 - $165–$400 per month

 The monthly cost of health care for an Airedale Terrier will depend on whether or not your dog has any diseases or illnesses for which they require frequent vet visits or medication.
-Outside of veterinary care, the highest cost some months will be grooming, which will cost you a little extra a few months out of each year.
+Outside of veterinary care, the highest cost most months will be grooming, which will cost you a little extra a few months out of each year.

 Airedale Terrier Food Costs

 - $75–$100 per month

 Depending on your dog’s activity level, an Airedale will need to eat between 1.5 to 2.5 cups of high-quality dog food each day.
 They do have a tendency to gain weight if not properly exercised, so make sure you are feeding your dog the right amount of food for their activity level.